ADV Pulse

 The shift raises an open question: while removing Demo Mode addresses complaints about losing features after break‑in, it also means future riders will no longer have the opportunity to test the full capabilities of their motorcycle before deciding which electronic options to purchase.
 Whether this tradeoff ultimately addresses the original annoyance or introduces a new one remains to be seen.

 Curiously, the announcement is buried in official press materials for the 2027 KTM 790 Duke, instead of a dedicated release about Demo Mode.
-And although the announcement arrives through the launch of the Duke, KTM notes that the withdrawal of Demo Mode will apply across all future models.
+And although the announcement arrives through the launch of the Duke, KTM notes that the withdrawal of Demo Mode will apply across all their upcoming models.
 Other than the new 790 Duke, the company has not yet detailed which models will transition first or how quickly the phase‑out will roll across the range.

-0 Comments
+7 Comments

 Author: ADV Pulse Staff